DataCite

 What is DataCite?

-DataCite is an international non-profit organisation with members from more than 42 countries globally.
-The members work together to make it easier to find, use, link, and cite research data.
+DataCite is an international non-profit organisation with members from more than 50 countries all over the world.
+Together, the members strive to make it easier to find, use, link, and cite research data.

 The main function of DataCite is to provide services related to DOI minting.
 A DOI (Digital Object Identifier) is a type of persistent identifier (PID), which is an alphanumeric code string used to uniquely identify digital objects.
 By minting DOIs, you can create persistent digital references that make it possible to discover and use digital material such as documents, web sites, and files.